Skip to main content

 The persistent secretion of cortisol has profound and measurable effects on the body’s metabolic machinery.
 The constant signal to mobilize glucose leads directly to insulin resistance, a state where the body’s cells no longer respond efficiently to insulin.
 This forces the pancreas to work harder, leading to hyperinsulinemia.

-This combination of high blood glucose and high insulin is a cornerstone of metabolic syndrome, a condition characterized by a cluster of risk factors that elevate the risk for and type 2 diabetes.
+This combination of high blood glucose and high insulin is a cornerstone of metabolic syndrome, a condition characterized by a cluster of risk factors that elevate the risk for cardiovascular disease and type 2 diabetes.

 The following table illustrates the direct conflict between typical wellness program goals and the physiological outcomes of the stress they can induce.